Cisco-Kosha/dna-center/README.md

 The Cisco DNA Center Intent REST API exposes specific capabilities of the Cisco DNA Center platform and provides policy-based abstraction of business intent, allowing focus on an outcome rather than struggling with individual mechanisms steps.

-Using the Kosha Webex Messaging connector, you can perform REST API operations to discover and control the network.
-For more information, see Intent API.
-Using the Webex Messaging API, your Kosha workflow or application can directly access the Webex platform to:
+Using the Kosha Cisco DNA Center connector, you can perform REST API operations to discover and control the network.

 ## Useful Actions

-You can use the Kosha Cisco DNA Center connector to manage networks, sites, opertational tasks, and policies.
+You can use the Kosha Cisco DNA Center connector to manage networks, sites, operational tasks, and policies.

 Refer to the Kosha Cisco DNA Center connector [API specification](openapi.json) for details.